Gerner G II R: Design and development

 Early in 1934 responsibility for the Gerner II R was taken over by Adler Werke, who produced cars and motorcycles; they retained Max Gerner as designer.
+Subsequently the aircraft were sometimes called Gerner Adlers or just Adlers.

 Investigations into two serious accidents in 1933 and 1934 concluded that the G II R's deep, over-wing fuel tank could blank airflow over the tail and cause loss of control.
 The result was the G II RC, which had a shallower tank and revised tapered and broadened tail surfaces.
 Its elevators were fitted with trim tabs.
 The new tank moved the centre of gravity significantly rearwards and to compensate the wings were swept back at about 8° and broadened ailerons fitted.